-The assessment of the biocidal activity of the active substance demonstrates that it has a sufficient level of efficacy against the target organism(s) and the evaluation of the summary data provided in support of the efficacy of the accompanying product, establishes that the product may be expected to be efficacious.
+The assessment of the biocidal activity of the active substance demonstrates that it has a sufficient level of efficacy against the target organisms and the evaluation of the summary data provided in support of the efficacy of the accompanying product, establishes that the product may be expected to be efficacious.

-OPP is a multi-site bactericide and fungicide with basic activity at the cell wall, disruption of membrane potentials and general membrane permeability of cytoplasmic membrane.
+Biphenyl-2-ol and Biphenyl-2-ol Solution (active substance Biphenyl-2-ol in alkaline solution) are a multi-site bactericides and fungicides with basic activity at the cell wall, disruption of membrane potentials and general membrane permeability of cytoplasmic membranes.